RazYahkovnia/GitMaster/README.md

 1. Open the buggy file → File History
 2. Filter commits by keywords (e.g., "auth")
 3. Click commits to see syntax-highlighted diffs
-4. Or use **Inline Blame**: Click any line to see the commit and diff, auto-scrolled to that line.
+4. **New**: Click "✨ Explain with AI" to get an instant summary of complex changes.
 5. Find the culprit commit

 ### 🌳 "How did these branches merge?"